Library Media Center

 Kidspoint includes book reviews, holiday information, self-quiz on books you read, homework help, program scrapbooks, an activity section and more.

 New York Public Library’s site includes many booklists and an easy-to-use design.

-School Center offers middle school and high school skills improvement in math, writing and grammar, reading comprehension, social studies, and vocabulary and spelling.
+MeL Learning Express offers middle school and high school skills improvement in math, writing and grammar, reading comprehension, social studies, and vocabulary and spelling.

 Time for Kids Magazine offers news articles about many topics including the country, the world and trends.
 Plus Time for Kids offers a homework help section.

 7:35 – 8:05 AM: Morning Assistance Team (MAT).
 MAT meets in the Media Center and is open to all AMS students to do homework, or read a book before school begins.